GOING TO THE EMPLOYMENT APPEAL TRIBUNAL

 Spencer is a direct access barrister (previously known as public access barrister).
 He advisee and represents clients in the Employment Appeal Tribunal (EAT).
 He provides his services directly to companies, members of the public and solicitors.

-Spencer’s fees are split into two stages:
+Spencer’s fees for appearing in the EAT are split into two stages:

 The Employment Appeal Tribunal publishes guidance on how to appeal here.
 To appeal a tribunal decision you must complete and lodge a notice of appeal (click to following link to the form on the EAT website) at the EAT with copies of the following documents:

 - A copy of the judgment, decision or order being appealed;

 - A copy of the tribunal’s written reasons for making the judgment, decision or order;

 - A copy of the claim form (ET1);